prasannavasan/loghour/README.md

 3) Go to the project root folder and execute the following command
 ```
-gulp deploy-api dev
+gulp deploy-api --stage dev --client-id <github-client-id> --client_secret <github-client-secret>
 ```
-Note:- Here 'dev' is the Stage and You can use a different Stage also
+Note:- Here 'dev' is the Stage and You can use a different Stage also.
+To find github app information go to https://github.com/settings/applications/new